mohammedzamakhan/toddmotto.github.io/_posts/2016-06-03-lifecycle-hooks.md

 ### $onChanges

-This is a big one (also the most important), and aligns with how we use component architecture and one-way dataflow with Angular 1.5.x.
+This is a big one (also the most important), and aligns with how we use component architecture and one-way dataflow with AngularJS 1.5.x.
 The golden rule to remember is, `$onChanges` is called in the _local_ component controller from changes that occurred in the _parent_ controller.
 Changes that occur from the parent which are inputted into a component using `bindings: {}` is the secret sauce here.

 ##### What calls $onChanges?